 The pocketbook Key figures on Europe (2013 edition) is derived from the Eurostat yearbook and presents the core content of the yearbook.
-It is available in German, English and French both as a PDF file and as a printed edition.
+It is available in German, English and French both as PDF and paper versions.

 Eurostat regional yearbook

-The Eurostat yearbook's sister publication, the Eurostat regional yearbook (2013 edition published in October 2013) supplements the information provided for the EU-28 and the Member States in the Eurostat yearbook by providing data at a sub-national level to give an overview of key statistics that are available for the regions of Europe.
+The Eurostat yearbook's sister publication, the Eurostat regional yearbook (2013 edition, PDF and paper versions published in October 2013; 2014 edition in Statistics Explained) supplements the information provided for the EU-28 and the Member States in the Eurostat yearbook by providing data at a sub-national level to give an overview of key statistics that are available for the regions of Europe.
 Eurostat’s regional yearbook is published on paper, as a PDF and on Statistics Explained.
 The three language versions of the virtual Eurostat regional yearbook are accessible through the short URLs: http://bit.ly/Eurostat_regional_yearbook, http://bit.ly/Eurostat_Jahrbuch_der_Regionen, and http://bit.ly/Annuaire_regional_Eurostat.

 The EU in the world

-The publication The EU in the world (2013 edition published in November 2012) supplements the information provided in the Eurostat yearbook by a selection of important and interesting statistics on the EU — considered as a single entity — in comparison with the 15 non-EU countries from the Group of Twenty (G20).
+The publication The EU in the world (2013 edition, PDF and paper versions published in November 2012) supplements the information provided in the Eurostat yearbook by a selection of important and interesting statistics on the EU — considered as a single entity — in comparison with the 15 non-EU countries from the Group of Twenty (G20).
 The publication is available on Statistics Explained as an online publication, the online EU in the world.